pik-nik/pik-nik/README.md

 # :wave: Hello, World!
 Welcome to my GitHub profile.
-I have got some exciting projects brewing over the next few weeks so watch this space :woman_cook: My latest is a little burger making app made with React.
-[Check it out here](https://react-burgulator.herokuapp.com/)
+I have got some exciting projects brewing over the next few weeks so watch this space :woman_cook: My latest is creating a full stack CRUD React meal planner app using a third party API to fetch recipes, react beautiful dnd for drag and drop and Firebase/Firestore.
+[Check it out here](planmyplate.netlify.app/)

 ## :smiley: About Me
 I am a Sydney-based Software Developer in training transitioning from being an Optometrist :nerd_face: